 In the United States, a hate crime is defined as a “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”.
 Hate crimes make up a fraction of all hate incidents (or "acts of hate"), which also include non-prosecutable offenses.

 Hate Incidents After the Election

-- Over 160 bomb threats were made to over 60 Jewish community centers in the first two months of 2017.
+- More than 160 bomb threats were made to more than 60 Jewish community centers in the first two months of 2017.
 Additionally, two Jewish cemeteries were vandalized.

 - Some states have substantially higher rates of hate incidents than others.
-Hate incidents were significantly more likely to occur in areas with higher levels of income inequality.
+Hate incidents have been significantly more likely to occur in areas with higher levels of income inequality.

 - 70% of teenagers witnessed an increase in bullying, hate speech, or harassment since the election, according to survey research.
 The most common factors linked to bullying were race, sexual orientation, and immigration status.

-- 90% of teachers, counselors and school administrators surveyed reported that school climate had been negatively affected and 80% reported "heightened anxiety on the part of marginalized students.
+- 90% of teachers, counselors and school administrators surveyed reported that the school climate had been negatively affected by the election, and 80% reported "heightened anxiety on the part of marginalized students."

 Hate Incidents During the Campaign